4022 Spring Mountain Rd.

 Smith-Madrone is a small artisanal winery at the highest point in the Spring Mountain District appellation.
 Stuart Smith walked through a forest on top of a mountain in the Napa Valley in the fall of 1970 and the next year founded Smith-Madrone Winery, perched at elevations between 1,200 and 1,900 feet with slopes ranging in steepness of up to 35%—qualifying as textbook ‘mountain vineyards.’
 Smith-Madrone enjoys dramatic views over the floor of the Napa Valley.
 The property neighbors Bothe State Park as well as Stony Hill, Barnett and Keenan wineries.

 Stuart Smith and Charles Smith were born and raised in Santa Monica; today Stuart is the General Partner of the winery, acting as vineyard manager and enologist and Charles is the winemaker.
-Both Smiths serve as judges at wine competitions and are often sought for their expertise, whether it’s by The New York Times, National Public Radio or James Conaway for his book Napa: The Far Side of Eden.
-You can meet the brothers on YouTube by searching Smith-Madrone (http://www.youtube.com/results?search_query=smith-madrone).
+Stuart’s son Sam Smith is the Assistant Winemaker.
+The Smiths serve as judges at wine competitions and are often sought for their expertise, whether it’s by The New York Times, National Public Radio or James Conaway for his book Napa: The Far Side of Eden.
+You can meet the brothers via our YouTube channel or by searching Smith-Madrone.

 Inside the winery the ‘patent’ signed by President Chester A. Arthur is proudly displayed & dated December 5, 1884, it grants title from the U.S. government to George W. Cook for the property which today is Smith-Madrone.
 There are numerous other intriguing historical traces on the property: Chinese workers cleared the land in the mid-nineteenth century and left behind meticulous rock piles, stone walls and underground caves.
 California black bears and other wildlife once thrived here; enormous 120-year-old Picholine olive trees frame a picturesque path leading through the vineyards.